This is why small space gardening makes you a better version of yourself

 My blog is dedicated to small space gardeners like myself for a reason.

 There is a timeless peace of mind when we are checking on our garden or watering our plants.
-If your lucky enough to see them while your lounging, it’s so easy to glance at them and admire their beauty.
-We watch them move around, make new luscious green shoots and think.
-The absence of troubling thoughts helps bring peace and what plants do.
+If you are lucky enough to see them while you are lounging, it’s so easy to glance at them and admire their beauty.
+We watch them move around, make new luscious green shoots.
+The absence of troubling thoughts helps bring peace and that's what plants do.

-Recent statistics and studies have confirmed this, The National Garden Scheme conducted a survey on the effects of gardening during the lockdown, need I say the results where a great confirmation of peace gardening can give during chaos.
+Recent statistics and studies have confirmed this.
+The National Garden Scheme conducted a survey on the effects of gardening during the lockdown.
+Need I say the results were a great confirmation of the peace gardening can give during the chaos.

-You are the living semblance of the weed growing defiantly growing out of the concrete
+2. You are the living semblance of the weed defiantly growing out of the concrete

 We do ourselves a great service by allowing nature to grow in our homes.
-Like our oxygen is cleaner, thanks to plants filtering the air for us.
+Our oxygen is cleaner, thanks to plants filtering the air for us.

 We also have fresh organic real living produce to eat whether it's a full-blown salad we've grown or kitchen herbs added to a dish.

-If all of your plants aren’t dead then give yourself credit for being organised, even if you wouldn’t normally say you are.
-Plants require your consistent care to keep them alive, whilst this doesn’t have to be a strict routine of watering at the same time every day, even if we miss it sometimes, thankfully plants are forgiving.
+If all of your plants aren’t dead, then give yourself credit for being organized, even if you wouldn’t normally say you are.
+Plants require consistent care to keep them alive.